 The majority of stars are born from giant molecular clouds in dense but transient OB associations such as Orion.
-Nearby O and B stars can photo-evaporate the outer parts of circumstellar disks surrounding low-mass stars on $10^5 - 10^6$ yr timescales.
-Several dozen disks with diameters from 100 AU to 1200 AU have been directly imaged around young stars embedded in the Orion nebula with the Hubble Space Telescope (HST) (O'Dell & Wong 1996; Bally et al. 1998, 2000).
-Excess nearinfrared emission in the 2 to 10 $\mu$ m wavelength region (Smith et al. 2004) provides indirect evidence that more than 80% of the several thousand low-mass young stars in the Orion nebula cluster are surrounded by disks of gas and dust.
-Disks which are not directly seen in images are either too small, are lost in the glare of their central stars, or are hidden inside externally ionized cocoons ('proplyds') produced by their own photo-evaporation.
-About half of these disks are being photo-evaporated by ultraviolet (UV) radiation from nearby O and B stars in the Trapezium cluster.
-Mass-loss rates have been measured to be in the range $10^{-7} - 10^{-6} M{\odot} \text{ yr}^{-1}$ (Henney & O'Dell 1999), implying the loss of a disk within $10^4$ to $10^6$ years.
-It has been suggested that the formation of planets in regions such as Orion may be difficult - planets must form either rapidly, or rarely (Throop et al. 2001; Hester et al. 2004).
+Nearby O and B stars can photoevaporate the outer parts of circumstellar disks surrounding low-mass stars on 105-106 yr timescales.
+Several dozen disks with diameters from 100 to 1200 AU have been directly imaged around young stars embedded in the Orion Nebula with the Hubble Space Telescope (HST; O'Dell & Wong 1996; Bally et al. 1998, 2000).
+Excess nearinfrared emission in the 2-10 μ m wavelength region (Smith et al. 2004) provides indirect evidence that more than 80% of the several thousand low-mass young stars in the Orion Nebula cluster are surrounded by disks of gas and dust.
+Disks that are not directly seen in images either are too small, are lost in the glare of their central stars, or are hidden inside externally ionized cocoons ("proplyds") produced by their own photoevaporation.
+About half of these disks are being photoevaporated by UV radiation from nearby O and B stars in the Trapezium cluster.
+Mass-loss rates have been measured to be in the range 10^{-7} to $10^{-6} M{\odot} \text{ yr}^{-1}$ (Henney & O'Dell 1999), implying the loss of a disk within 10^4 - 10^6 yr.
+It has been suggested that the formation of planets in regions such as Orion may be difficultplanets must form either rapidly or rarely (Throop et al. 2001; Hester et al. 2004).

-In this letter, we use a numerical model to study the loss of material from a photo-evaporating disk and to examine the effects of sedimentation towards the disk midplane on the loss of the gas and dust components.
-Previous models of disk evaporation (Johnstone et al. 1998; Matsuyama et al. 2003; Adams et al. 2004) have examined only the gas component, assuming that gas and dust are well-mixed throughout and that the loss of gas implies the loss of dust.
+In this Letter, we use a numerical model to study the loss of material from a photoevaporating disk and to examine the effects of sedimentation toward the disk midplane on the loss of the gas and dust components.
+Previous models of disk evaporation (Johnstone et al. 1998; Matsuyama et al. 2003; Adams et al. 2004) have examined only the gas component, assuming that gas and dust are well mixed throughout and that the loss of gas implies the loss of dust.
 In our model, the evolution of the gas and dust components are treated individually.
 We explore the consequences of grain growth and sedimentation on planetesimal formation.
-Our model assumes that planetesimal formation begins by non-gravitational sticking in collisions (e.g. Chokshi et al. 1993), after which material sediments to the midplane where it can undergo gravitational instability after sufficient gas is removed (Goldreich & Ward 1973; Youdin & Shu 2002).
-The model presented here builds on our earlier work that did not include vertical sedimentation or gravitational instability (Throop 2000; Throop et al. 2001).
+Our model assumes that planetesimal formation begins by nongravitational sticking in collisions (see, e.g., Chokshi et al. 1993), after which material sediments to the midplane, where it can undergo gravitational instability after sufficient gas is removed (Goldreich & Ward 1973; Youdin & Shu 2002).
+The model presented here builds on our earlier work, which did not include vertical sedimentation or gravitational instability (Throop 2000; Throop et al. 2001).